How do I perform the basic functions of Microsoft Word, such as Open, Save, and Print?

 Is there a way to create shortcuts to these Word functions?

 Yes.
-Just to the right of the OFFICE button is the QUICK ACCESS TOOLBAR.
+Above the File tab is the Quick Access Toolbar.
+You can customize this toolbar to display the shortcuts that you most frequently use from the list provided.
 You can customize this toolbar to display the shortcuts that you most frequently use from the list provided.
 If you click on the small down arrow on the edge of the toolbar, a list of the most common shortcuts are displayed.
 You can choose shortcuts from this list or if you want a more in-depth selection, click on the MORE COMMANDS option.
 You can then add more shortcuts from the window that pops up.
 Back to List

 What is the Ribbon?

 The Ribbon runs along the top of the application window and is the replacement for the menus and toolbars that were commonplace in previous versions of Microsoft Word.
 The Ribbon has several tabs and each tab has its own groups of commands.
 The Home tab is where the most common Word formatting takes place, such as changing fonts, paragraph alignment, and line spacing.
 But if, for example, you wanted to insert a graphic or table into your document, you would click on the INSERT tab.
 Back to List

 How do I insert a table into a Word document?

 To insert a table into your document, navigate to the part of the document where you want the table to appear.
 Once there, click on the INSERT tab on the Ribbon.
 Then, click the TABLE button.
 A drop-down menu will extend that will let you insert an on-the-fly table (where you highlight the grid on the menu with the number of rows/columns that you require), a custom table (where you choose the Insert Table option), or a quick table (where you select a table template from the Quick Table menu).
 Back to List